templep/devops_old/imgbot.md

 If you want to save even more space, you can modify the configuration file to use lossy compression.

-With the following configuration file:
+With the following `.imgbotconfig` file:

 ```json
 {